logaretm/vee-validate/docs/content/guide/components/nested-objects-and-arrays.md

 When dealing with those fields it is better to use `<FieldArray />` component which gives you a few helpers you can use to manage the array fields.

-Here is a small example that shows how easy it is to create a repeatable group of fields:
+Here is a small example that shows how easy it is to create a repeatable `URL` field:

 ```vue
 <template>